We're a Democratic media consulting firm with experience helping people and campaigns win in the US and around the

 Lynnette brought her combination of accounting and production knowledge to Devine Mulvey Longabaugh in 2009.

-Scott has produced award-winning commercials for campaigns across the country from City Council to President of the United States.
+Scott has produced award-winning commercials for campaigns across the country from City Council to President of the United States for over a decade.
 At Devine Mulvey Longabaugh, Scott leads production for all the firm’s clients.
 His passion for producing work of the highest caliber, combined with a big picture view and attention to detail, ensures the firm delivers creative that is on time, on budget, and on message.
 He lives in Silver Spring, MD with his family.